A Montessori-Based Approach to Faith Formation

 Children possess a unique and profound connection with God—especially in their earliest years.
 This relationship is not taught, but discovered and nurtured, guided by the Spirit of God within the child.
 While adults play a supportive role, it is the child’s own spiritual sensitivity that leads the way.

 The Pio Atrium - A Sacred Space for Encounter.
 The Atrium—also known as the prepared environment—is a vital element in nurturing the child’s relationship with God.
 It is a space designed not for instruction, but for encounter, where the child can listen to the voice of the “Interior Teacher” and respond in love.
-After a theme is presented by the catechist, the child is free to choose an activity that fosters inner reflection and prayer.
 This freedom supports a personal, hands-on dialogue with God.
 How does the Atrium nourish this relationship?
-A Place of Silence and Recollection Like a retreat house, the Atrium invites stillness, allowing the child to rest in God’s presence.
 A Space for Worship and Community.
 It is not a traditional classroom, but a sacred space where children live the religious life through prayer and shared celebration.
-A Place of Meaningful Work.
-Through purposeful, hands-on activities, the child enters into a quiet conversation with God—growing in love, understanding, and faith.

 “He calls his own sheep by name and leads them out.” — John 10:3